Shikaga/PitchBlackAnalysis/index.md

 And why does her character even need to be a lesbian?
 It seems to me to be a real shame that it seems like no woman can possibly be tough in movies or television, without being a lesbian.
 This is not really the forum for this discussion, but seriously..

-On the subject of homosexuality, I think it would have been much more interesting if it had turned out that John's had been John's husband rather than father.
+On the subject of homosexuality, I think it would have been much more interesting if it had turned out that Johns had been Johns' husband rather than father.

 Indeed, I though that the film was setting up for this.
 John's never implies that he is the father, Riddick induces it, and Johns never confirms nor denies it.
 Then later in the film, Riddick inform's Johns that his son was a junkie to which Johns Sr replies, "That is no the man I knew".
 Do father's refer to their son's as "the man I knew".
 Sure.
 But they are much more likely to say something like, "He was a good kid".
 This would have been a perfect juncture to reveal that Johns Sr was actually Johns husband.